Ram3ez/ClipFile/README.md

 - **[Super Drag & Drop](https://pub.dev/packages/super_drag_and_drop)** - Enables drag-and-drop support across platforms.

 ## 🏗️ Installation
-You can use ClipFile with Appwrite's cloud services or self-host it via Docker.
+You can start using ClipFile instantly by signing in or registering within the app.
+Just click **Login/Register**, and an account will be created automatically without any additional setup.

+For developers or those who prefer manual setup, the dev mode is still available.

-### 📌 Using Appwrite Cloud
+### 📌 Developer Mode Setup
+If you want to set up ClipFile manually, follow these steps:

 1. Register for an account on [Appwrite Cloud](https://cloud.appwrite.io/).
 The free tier is sufficient for basic usage.
 2. Create a new project and assign it a preferred name.
 3. Select an available region to host the project.